 Should I choose SPT-1 or SPT-2?

-For most applications, where lights are up 2-3 months a year, in most environmental conditions SPT-1 is perfectly suitable and since it is a hardy cable at the most reasonable price is generally the most popular choice of installers, as a rule of thumb.
+For most applications, where lights are up 2-3 months a year, in most environmental conditions SPT-1 is perfectly suitable and since it is a hardy cable at the most reasonable price it is generally the most popular choice of installers, as a rule of thumb.

-So, the ultimate decision to use SPT-1 or SPT-2 will be a factor of your project, environment and budget.
+The decision to use SPT-1 or SPT-2 will be a factor of your project, environment and budget.